-If you want to take your questioning techniques further, here are two extension tasks that you can use for further discussion with colleagues in your own time.
+If you want to take your questioning techniques further, here are two extension tasks that you can use for further discussion, either during the PD session or with colleagues in your own time.

 Extension task 1.
 The Initiation - Response - Feedback (IRF) exchange is a common feature of classrooms.
 Its role as a teaching and learning tool depends on the nature of the initiation question.
 Some questions allow the pupil to demonstrate knowledge while other questions relate more to understanding.
 The nature of a question is often defined by the first keyword of the phrase.
 For example: "What is the . . ." is often used to test knowledge.
 Conversely: "Explain why . . ." requires some understanding.